-Performance testing is type of testing performed to evaluate the different performance attributes of the application like – responsiveness, stability, reliability etc. For determining these attributes, we have different types of performance testing techniques.
+Performance testing is a type of testing performed to evaluate the different performance attributes of the application like – responsiveness, stability, reliability etc. For determining these attributes, we have different types of performance testing techniques.

-Example – For a newly developed application with aniticipated load of around 1000 concurrent user.
-We will create a load test script and configure it with 1000 virtual users and run it for say 1 hour duration.
-After the load test completion, we can analyze the test result to determine how the application will behave at the expected peak load.
+Example – For a newly developed application with an anticipated load of around 1000 concurrent users.
+We will create a load test script and configure it with 1000 virtual users and run it for say 1-hour duration.
+After the load test completion, we can analyze the test result to determine how the application will behave at the expected peak load.[Read more]

-Stress testing is a type of performance testing where we evaluate application’s performance at load much higher than the expected load.
-Another aspect of the stress testing is to determine the break-point of the application, the point at which the application fails to respond in correct manner.
+Stress testing is a type of performance testing where we evaluate the application’s performance at load much higher than the expected load.
+Another aspect of the stress testing is to determine the break-point of the application, the point at which the application fails to respond in the correct manner.

 Endurance testing is also known as ‘Soak Testing’.
-It is done to determine if the system can sustain the continuous expected load for long duration.
+It is done to determine if the system can sustain the continuous expected load for a long duration.
 Issues like memory leakage are found with endurance testing.

 In spike testing, we analyze the behavior of the system on suddenly increasing the number of users.
 It also involves checking if the application is able to recover after the sudden burst of users.

-The volume testing is performed by feeding the application with high volume of data.
-The application can be tested with large amount of data inserted in the database or by providing a large file to the application for processing.
-Using volume testing, we can identify the bottleneck in the application with high volume of data.
+The volume testing is performed by feeding the application with a high volume of data.
+The application can be tested with a large amount of data inserted in the database or by providing a large file to the application for processing.
+Using volume testing, we can identify the bottleneck in the application with a high volume of data.